edgedb/edgedb-js/README.md

 This will generate an EdgeQL query builder into the `"./dbschema/edgeql-js` directory, as defined relative to your project root.

-For details on using the query builder, refer to the [complete documentation] (https://www.edgedb.com/docs/clients/01_js/generation).
-Below is a simple `select` query as an example.
+For details on using the query builder, refer to the [complete documentation](https://www.edgedb.com/docs/clients/01_js/generation).
+Below is a simple
+`select` query as an example.

 ```ts